ZetaMap/paintinsky/README.md

 * Description: Convert an filled or not hex value to integer.
 * Note: String hex value must don't have '0x' a start, this will add automatically for conversion

-*Note: gp, sp and fr are just kandinsky's functions with a shortened name to take as little storage as possible.
+*Note: gp, sp, fr and ds are just kandinsky's functions with a shortened name to take as little storage as possible.
 So there is no need to import kandinsky after this library, you can use these functions.*

 ### Why for pc?
 Because [this](https://github.com/ZetaMap/Kandinsky-Numworks) exist.